qmk/qmk_firmware/docs/features/joystick.md

 JOYSTICK_ENABLE = yes
 ```

-By default the joystick driver is `analog`, but you can change this with:
+By default, the joystick driver is `analog`, but you can change this with:

 ```make
 JOYSTICK_DRIVER = digital